JoeProAI/Followlytics/LAUNCH_ARTICLE.md

 # Why I Built Followlytics: Grok-Powered Intelligence for X

-**TL;DR:** I built a tool that exports followers from any X account (yours, competitors', anyone's) and analyzes them with Grok AI.
+**TL;DR:** I built a tool that exports followers from any X account (yours, competitors', anyone's) and analyzes them with Grok.
 It's the competitive intelligence tool I wish I had when I was growing my first account.
 Under 500 followers?
 It's free.

 ---